YottaDB/YDBDoc/ProgGuide/ioproc.rst

 key_name is case-sensitive and must match a key name in the "files" section of the gtmcrypt_config file.
 The optional IV specifies an initialization vector to use for encryption and decryption.

-To perform encryption and description, YottaDB/GT.M calls an encryption plugin using the YottaDB/GT.M encryption API and can use any library that conforms to the API.
+To perform encryption and description, YottaDB calls an encryption plugin using the YottaDB encryption API and can use any library that conforms to the API.
 The encryption plugin in turn can call user-selected cryptographic libraries for cryptographic functionality.
 The key name and IV are passed as binary sequences of bytes to the reference implementation plugin.
-Because YottaDB/GT.M only uses the first space in the deviceparameter to delimit the end of the key, the IV can include any content, including spaces.
-The YottaDB/GT.M runtime system uses the plugin to pass the IV to the cryptographic libraries used, which use the length of the IV, to determine whether an IV less than the required size it is zero padded, and whether an IV that is longer than the required length generates an error.
-YottaDB/FIS suggests using $ZCHAR() in preference to $CHAR() when building IV byte sequences, and to make sure that IV sequences are not unintentionally subjected to numeric conversion.
+Because YottaDB only uses the first space in the deviceparameter to delimit the end of the key, the IV can include any content, including spaces.
+The YottaDB runtime system uses the plugin to pass the IV to the cryptographic libraries used, which use the length of the IV, to determine whether an IV less than the required size it is zero padded, and whether an IV that is longer than the required length generates an error.
+YottaDB suggests using $ZCHAR() in preference to $CHAR() when building IV byte sequences, and to make sure that IV sequences are not unintentionally subjected to numeric conversion.

 A USE command with a KEY/IKEY/OKEY deviceparameter that attempts to change the cipher key or IV, including disabling encryption (by specifying an empty key), only succeeds prior to the first WRITE or READ, or after the encryption or decryption state has been reset, such as after a REWIND (only for READ) or a TRUNCATE at the start of a file (for both READ and WRITE).

-Separate IKEY and OKEY deviceparameters allow different keys for READ from and WRITE to a device; for example, when a YottaDB/GT.M process is an element of a UNIX pipe.
-Because encryption ciphers use state machines (which are initialized with the IV at the beginning of the file), YottaDB/GT.M permits READ and WRITE operations only either starting at the beginning of a file, or at the position at which the last READ or WRITE operation completed.
+Separate IKEY and OKEY deviceparameters allow different keys for READ from and WRITE to a device; for example, when a YottaDB process is an element of a UNIX pipe.
+Because encryption ciphers use state machines (which are initialized with the IV at the beginning of the file), YottaDB permits READ and WRITE operations only either starting at the beginning of a file, or at the position at which the last READ or WRITE operation completed.
 In particular, non-empty files cannot be opened in APPEND mode; the SEEK deviceparameter is prohibited; and the TRUNCATE is only permitted at the beginning of a file or at the end, the former deleting the contents, and the latter effectively a no-op.

 .. parsed-literal::
-   Encrypted files must be written and read sequentially from the beginning (including the Byte Order Marker for UTF files); YottaDB/GT.M supports READ and WRITE operations at arbitrary locations in a file only for unencrypted files.
+   Encrypted files must be written and read sequentially from the beginning (including the Byte Order Marker for UTF files); YottaDB supports READ and WRITE operations at arbitrary locations in a file only for unencrypted files.

 Example: